Static (Virgil Hawkins)

 - The Leader: During the Justice League crossover, she was the leader of a group dubbed "The Meta-Men".
 It was short-lived when the League showed up to aid Static.
 She is also the one who usually makes the plans between Onyx and herself.

 - Race Lift: Instead of being a white blonde-haired Hispanic like in the comic book counterpart, she is African-American.

 Puff's partner in crime, he's a purple giant with super-strength.

 Kangorr is an original character to the animated series who has never appeared in the comic books.
 Kangorr's real name is never mentioned, and much of his backstory is never brought up in the series-which puts Kangorr across as just another juvenile delinquent gangbanger, but with some common sense, making him into one of the more formidable Bang-Babies in the series.
 Kangorr was another of the victims of the Bang Baby gas incident at the docks.
-His main power turned his feet larger then normal and allowed him to cause shockwaves when he stomps the floor and jump higher then normal.
+His main power turned his feet larger then normal and allowed him to cause shockwaves when he stomps the floor, increased kicking power and jump higher then normal.